You want to increase your sales, right?

 Get to know your customers and what they really want.
 Conduct surveys, read feedback and talk to them.
 The more you understand the wants and needs of your customers, the better you can create products that they will want to purchase.

 Don’t underestimate the power of referrals.
-Word of mouth is still one of the best ways to get new business, but unfortunately, people are more likely to tell their friends about negative experiences than positive ones.
+Word of mouth marketing is still one of the best ways to get new business, but unfortunately, people are more likely to tell their friends about negative experiences than positive ones.
 The best way to get your customers to refer you to their friends is by wowing them.
 Each company will tell you that they wow their customers, but only a small percentage does.
 To encourage referrals, you can also try offering discounts or promotions.

 Look for companies that fit naturally with your company and create partnerships so that you can share customers.
 By joining with other reputable companies, you can also increase your brand reputation.